 Your lathe will arrive coated with grease to protect it from corrosion during shipment.
 Follow this procedure to remove the grease:

 - 1. Wipe most of the grease off with rags or paper towels. - 2.
 Clean the surfaces with mineral spirits (paint thinner). - 3.
 Coat the surfaces with oil.

-See "Lubrication" on page 19 for specific recommendations for lubricants.
+See the lubrication section for specific recommendations for lubricants.